Full-Teeth Replacement in Miami with Dr. William P. Lamas

 If you are missing all your teeth, they are currently failing you, or you wear traditional dentures, we may be able to provide you with a permanent, natural-looking solution.
 As an experienced Periodontist and Dental Implant Surgeon, Dr. Lamas has the skill and artistic vision to create you a beautiful set of new, functional, natural-looking teeth.

 Dr. William P. Lamas can usually complete a dental implant procedure for an entire upper and/or lower arch in a single surgical session.
-To learn more, please contact Lamas Dental Specialists today to schedule your free initial consultation.
+To learn more, please contact Lamas Dental Specialists today to schedule your initial consultation.
 We are located at 2645 Southwest 37th Avenue, Suite 304, in Miami.
 Our phone number is 305-440-4114.

 - Dental Implants